Iconclass

-Iconclass is a specialized library classification designed for art and iconography.
-It was originally conceived by Henri van de Waal, and was further developed by a group of scholars after his death.
+Iconclass is a specialized library classification designed for classifying the subjects and content of images in art (their iconography).
+It was originally conceived by the Dutch art historian Henri van de Waal in the 1970s, and was further developed by a group of scholars after his death.

-Development based on Dewey Decimal system

-The Iconclass system is one of the largest classification system for cultural content and possibly the largest for visual arts content.
+It is one of the largest classification systems for cultural content and probably the largest for visual arts content.
 Initially designed for historical imagery, it is now also used to create subject access to texts and to classify a wide range of images, including modern photography.
 At the moment it contains over 28,000 unique concepts (classification types) and has an entry vocabulary of 14,000 keywords.
-Like the Dewey Decimal Classification system, it has 10 main "divisions" or points of entry, and these are:
+Like the Dewey Decimal Classification and Universal Decimal Classification systems, it has 10 main "divisions" or points of entry: